 Many unaware of the severity

 Through Giorgi’s accident, it shows that many are unaware of the dangers of food allergies and take food allergies lightly.
 It often frustrates me whenever relatives or friends who are unaware of the severity of food allergies reprimand me of not exposing Samuel to the allergens.
 They continue to hang on to the myth that one should be fully exposed to the allergens even when they are allergic to it.
 They believe that through this way, Samuel’s body can adapt to the allergen and he will grow out of it faster in this manner.
-This myth and belief is entirely misleading and dangerous!
+This myth and belief are entirely misleading and dangerous!

 What is an Anaphylactic Shock?